 1. The Honest "I Don't Know"

-When the model's confidence falls below a threshold, show a transparent message: "I couldn't find a confident answer.
+Your model's confidence drops below the threshold.
+Say so: "I couldn't find a confident answer.
 This might be because [reason]."
-Don't pretend to know.
-Don't hallucinate a plausible answer.
+Don't fake it.
+A plausible hallucination costs more than an honest blank.

 Example language: